lushoBarlett/cologger/README.md

 - Formatting the log metadata.
 - Changing the color scheme.
 - Adding color to the message itself (without doing it by hand)
+- Quick and better way to change logging targets